AradCharon/RockPaperScissors/README.md

 ## ⚙️ How It Works

-The project is organized into several independent modules.
+The project is divided into independent modules, each responsible for a specific task.

-### main.py
+### `main.py`

-The application's entry point.
+Application entry point.

-Creates the game object and starts the program.
+- Creates the game object.
+- Starts the application.

 ---

-### game.py
+### `game.py`

-Acts as the game controller.
+Acts as the controller of the application.

-Responsible for:
+Responsibilities:

-- Displaying menus
+- Display menus
-- Managing the game loop
+- Manage the game loop
-- Getting player moves
+- Get player moves
-- Calling the game rules
+- Call the game rules
-- Displaying results
+- Display game results

 ---

-### player.py
+### `player.py`

 Contains the player classes.

-- Base Player class
+- Player (base class)
 - HumanPlayer
 - ComputerPlayer

-Each player implements its own strategy for choosing a move.
+Each player implements its own strategy for selecting a move.

 ---

-### rules.py
+### `rules.py`

-Contains all game logic.
+Contains all game rules.

-Determines:
+Responsible for determining:

 - Win
 - Lose
 - Tie

-The game rules are completely separated from the user interface.
+The game logic is completely separated from the user interface.

 ---

-### constants.py
+### `constants.py`

-Stores shared constants and enums such as:
+Stores shared enums and constants.

+Examples include:

 - Move
 - Result

-Using enums improves readability and avoids magic numbers.
+Using enums improves readability and eliminates magic numbers.

 ---

-### messages.py
+### `messages.py`

-Stores every message displayed to the user.
+Stores all user-facing messages.

-Keeping all interface text in one location makes future modifications and localization much easier.
+Keeping interface messages in a single location simplifies maintenance and future localization.

 ---

-### tests/
+### `tests/`

-Contains automated unit tests for the game logic.
+Contains automated unit tests.

-The tests verify that every possible combination of moves produces the expected result.
+The tests verify that every possible combination of moves produces the expected outcome.

 ---